qinisela-ndlovu/Employee-Attrition-Prediction/README.md

 -but here the focus is on building a predictive model, evaluate its performance.

 ### Project Structure
-- notebook : Jupter notebook  for data cleaning, modelling and interpretation
+- Employee Atrrition Prediction : Jupter notebook  for data cleaning, modelling and interpretation
 - data -: dataset file(s)
 - README.md : Employee Attrition Project Overview